phoenixweiss/yamlock/README.md

 - `processConfig` can walk nested objects/arrays and apply encryption/decryption to every string value.
 - Public API exports (`encryptValue`, `decryptValue`, `processConfig`, `getSupportedAlgorithms`) are wired and verified by tests.
 - Directory structure for source, CLI, tests, and examples exists.
-- CLI binary is still a stub; YAML/JSON loading and file IO are not implemented yet.
+- CLI binary can encrypt/decrypt JSON files by calling `processConfig`.
+YAML support is planned next.

 ## Working locally